 “In December 2016 we were thrilled to welcome international flights from Tokyo back to Kona and we expect passenger volumes to continue to soar,” said Ford Fuchigami, Hawaii Department of Transportation Director.
 “Our goal is to provide each and every passenger with an enjoyable experience which will leave a positive impression with our visitors and residents.”

 The project is scheduled to be completed within two years.
 The lead contractor is Nan, Inc. and the design team is led by KYA.

 The Terminal Modernization Project at Kona International Airport at Keahole is part of the $2.7 billion statewide Modernization Program that is improving facilities at airports statewide.

-Filed under: Announcements, Big Island, Hawaii, Kona, Something New?, State Affairs, Transportation | Tagged: Air Traffic Control Tower, Federal Aviation Administration, Kona International Airport | Leave a comment »
+Filed under: aloha, Announcements, Big Island, Economy, Hawaii, Kona, State Affairs, Transportation | Tagged: Ellison Onizuka Kona International Airport at Keahole (KOA), Kona International Airport, Terminal Modernization Project | Leave a comment »